 It isn’t often that I get to play author, much less play one for an entire day.
-Despite the props I brought along—two books, a typed manuscript, and one bulging notebook—I knew it would be a rough road to travel.
+Despite the props I brought along—five books, a typed manuscript, and one bulging notebook—I knew it would be a rough road to travel.
 After all, I was going up against firemen and police officers and radio personalities.
 A writer would have a tough time competing with that with a bunch of grownups, much less a hundred fourth graders.

 But as it turned out I didn’t have much to worry about at all.
 Sure, they were fourth graders—that peculiar brand of kid to which both reading and writing are anathema.
 So I started with the fact that when I was their age, I hated reading and writing, too.